Prince Andrew of Greece and Denmark: Exile from Greece

 In 1930, Andrew published a book entitled Towards Disaster: The Greek Army in Asia Minor in 1921, in which he defended his actions during the Battle of the Sakarya, but he essentially lived a life of enforced retirement, despite only being in his forties.
 During their time in exile the family became more and more dispersed.
-Alice suffered a nervous breakdown and was institutionalized in Switzerland.
+Alice suffered a nervous breakdown and was institutionalised in Switzerland.
 Their daughters married and settled in Germany, separated from Andrew, and Philip was sent to school in Britain, where he was brought up by his mother's British relatives.
 Andrew went to live in the South of France.

 On the French Riviera, Andrew lived in a small apartment, or hotel rooms, or on board a yacht with Countess Andrée de La Bigne.
 His marriage to Alice was effectively over, and after her recovery and release, she returned to Greece.
 In 1936, his sentence of exile was quashed by emergency laws, which also restored land and annuities to the King.
 Andrew returned to Greece for a brief visit that May.
-The following year, his pregnant daughter Cecilie, his son-in-law and two of his grandchildren were killed in an air accident at Ostend; he met Alice for the first time in six years at the funeral, which was also attended by Andrew's sixteen-year-old son Prince Philip.
+The following year, his pregnant daughter Cecilie, his son-in-law and two of his grandchildren were killed in an air accident at Ostend; he travelled to London to meet up with his sixteen-year-old son Prince Philip and they went together to Darmstadt where he met Alice for the first time in six years at the funeral.

 During World War II, he found himself essentially trapped in Vichy France, while his son, Prince Philip, fought on the side of the British.
 They were unable to see or even correspond with one another.
 Andrew's three surviving sons-in-law fought on the German side: Prince Christoph of Hesse was a member of the Nazi Party and the Waffen-SS; Berthold, Margrave of Baden, was invalided out of the Wehrmacht in 1940 after an injury in France; Prince Gottfried of Hohenlohe-Langenburg served on the Eastern Front and was dismissed after the 20 July plot.
 For five years, Andrew saw neither his wife nor his son.